-Vendor compliance programs outline the exact requirements between the receiver of the freight and the shipper if routing guides are not followed.
-If the shipper does not comply with standard operating procedures, the vendor compliance program outlines who is responsible for what payments or actions.
-Additionally, expectations are understood by both parties, reducing variability in procedures and avoiding unnecessary costs.
+In the event that routing guides are not followed, vendor compliance programs outline the exact requirements between the shipper and the freight receiver.
+If the shipper fails to comply with standard operating procedures, the vendor compliance program determines the responsible party for payments or actions.
+Additionally, vendor compliance programs ensure that both parties are aligned, driving compliance, reducing variability in procedures as well as eliminating uncontrolled spending and added costs.